Ters06/PNGDrawer/README.md

 >
 > Now, acting as an expert in this system, please generate the complete set of JSON files (`canvas.json`, `icons.json`, `nodes.json`, and `edges.json`) for a simple diagram.
 >
 > The diagram should show a user icon connecting to a web server, which then connects to a database.
-Use appropriate labels and icons for each.
+Use appropriate labels and create logical `icon_id`s with placeholder paths in `icons.json`.

 ---